WeAreFlowsta/flowsta-sdk/packages/login-button/README.md

 # @flowsta/login-button

-**Login with Flowsta** button components for React, Vue, and vanilla JavaScript.
+**Login with Flowsta** button components for React, Vue, Qwik, and vanilla JavaScript.

 Easily integrate OAuth 2.0 authentication with Flowsta into your web application using pre-designed, production-ready button components.